jdm79/web_scraper_ruby/README.md

 I would also use a database and store scraped data there.
 This would allow me to use my software on static and safe data - i.e. no more moving target.
 Caching data like this means you can get a lot of concert data saved for future synthesis.
 This does risk missing updates though - if the website data source changes and cannot be scraped immediately - and so this itself is not 100% bullet-proof.
 However, it does reduced the expensive HTTP requests for each query.
 If the database is itself updated every 30 minutes (perhaps more frequent than this), the database could be used as the central source of truth rather than making requests to 'We Got Tickets' constantly.

 I feel that the way I have designed this program has meant it's not as fast as it could be.
 My main focus was on getting to all the information.
 Due to the time constraints and perhaps my weak web scraping skills, I decided that was the way to go.

-## Conclusion

-Doing this exercise has left me much food for thought.
-Where would I save the JSON to, using a Ruby gem to save files to the computer or to a database.
-JSON or XML?
-Also I was thinking how I would design a UI to take user input and then display this data, using pagination or using a pre-determined filter in order to reduce the time taken to return results.
-When I was using We Got Tickets, the search results for 'all' returned 5,579 events, which could take a while to scrape in one go.

 ## How to install and use